-A provision has been established to provide for the replacement of financial, human resources, payroll and student management systems.
+A provision has been established to provide for the replacement of financial, human resources, and payroll management systems.

 (e) School budget carry-forwards:

 The Board has approved the carry-forward of certain unspent budget amounts for use in the subsequent year.